brooklynrail/brooklynrail-platform/content/events/2022/02/looking-after-conversations-on-art-and-healing.md

   Conversations on Art and Healing, with special introductions by Suzanne Hudson and Tanya Sheehan.
 We conclude with a poetry reading by Kevin Powell."
 people:
-  - person: elizabeth-lee
-  - person: frances-gage
-  - person: christian-kleinbub
+  - person: sylvia-gorelick
-  - person: naomi-slipp
+  - person: christina-chalmers
-  - person: julia-rosenbaum
+  - person: leopoldine-core
-  - person: suzanne-hudson
+  - person: bernard-ferguson
-  - person: tanya-sheehan
+  - person: rebekah-smith
 poets:
   - person: kevin-powell
 date: 2022-03-03T13:00:00-0500